 When you are feeling difficult emotions take the following steps:

 If the answer is “no” to one of those questions, then modify your thinking and explore other perceptions of the events which are more helpful, kind, truthful and pointing to a solution.
-Unhelpful thinking follows patterns, which often are automatic, even unconscious, until we start paying attention to them; we then become “aware”.
+Unhelpful thinking follows patterns, which often are automatic, even unconscious until we start paying attention to them; we then become “aware”.
 We can wake up to our automatic thinking in the moment and think differently.
-In the moment when we are aware and choose to think in a skillful way we are re-wiring our brain little by little.
-As we become more aware, we can change our thinking style overtime which in turn can change our emotional state for the better…
+In the moment when we are aware and choose to think in a skilful way, we are re-wiring our brain little by little.
+As we become more aware, we can change our thinking style over time which in turn can change our emotional state for the better…

 Remember also to be kind and supportive to yourself; to talk to yourself the way a good friend would.
 You will feel more supported and in control this way.
 The more we practice this, the better we get at changing our thoughts, to change our mind…to change our brain…to feel better!